-- Stop light switch turns on the brake lights when you put on the air brakes. - before 1975 to reduce the chance of the front wheels skidding on slippery surfaces.
+- ▶ Stop light switch turns on the brake lights when you put on the air brakes. - Front brake limiting valves were used in vehicles made before 1975 to reduce the chance of the front wheels skidding on slippery surfaces.
 Actually, the limiting valves reduce the stopping power of the vehicle.
 The control is usually marked "normal" and "slippery."
 When you put the control in the slippery position, the limiting valve cuts the air pressure to the front brakes by half.